-MSU CVM offers one of only 15 National Institutes of Health (NIH)- funded summer research programs.
-Known as the Summer Research Experience, this 12-week program provides veterinary students with training in biomedical research and teaches them skills that will help them develop into leaders in the veterinary profession.
+MSU CVM offers one of the nation’s summer research programs funded by both the National Institutes of Health (NIH) and Boehringer-Ingelheim.
+Known as the Vet Med Research Scholars (VMRS) program, this 12-week program provides veterinary students with training in biomedical research and teaches them skills that will help them develop into leaders in the veterinary profession.

 Veterinarians represent a large, mostly untapped source of biomedical researchers.
 Their training provides them with a thorough understanding of the similarities and differences in physiology and diseases of various animal species (comparative medicine).
 Translating basic medical discoveries into clinical applications, or translational research, continues to thrive as an important priority in biomedical research.
 Animal models are a critical component of successfully making this transition.
 Veterinarians trained in research are well-equipped to advance our understanding of both animal and human disease.